DougBeney/jekyll-pug/README.md

 This issue typically means that you do not have the NPM package `pug-cli` installed globally.
 [Here is the solution](https://github.com/DougBeney/jekyll-pug/issues/3)

 **Have an issue that's not listed here?** [Submit a New Issue](https://github.com/DougBeney/jekyll-pug/issues/new)

+## Jekyll-Pug HTML5 Boilerplate

+If you're looking for a boilerplate template to speed up your Jekyll-Pug development even more, check out [J5 - A Jekyll, Pug, Sass, and Livereload HTML5 Boilerplate](https://github.com/DougBeney/J5)

 ## Contributing